 Any channelization or stream alteration permitted for one of these three purposes shall minimize impacts to coastal resources and shall include maximum feasible mitigation measures to mitigate unavoidable impacts.
-Bioengineering alternatives shall be preferred for flood protection over "hard" solutions such as concrete or rip-rap channels.
+Bioengineering alternatives shall be preferred for flood protection over hard solutions.

-Areas that have been severely degraded as the result of overuse or lack of maintenance shall be restored as proposed via revegetation with native plants, trail improvement, and through support facilities such as clearly marked pathways/trails, trash receptacles, and restrooms.
-Controlled and limited public access may be allowed during the recovery period of degraded areas and in consultation with appropriate resource specialists.
+Areas that have been severely degraded as the result of overuse or lack of maintenance shall be restored as proposed via revegetation with native plants, trail improvement, and through support facilities such as clearly marked trails, trash receptacles, and restroom pathways.
+Controlled and limited public access may be allowed during the recovery period of degraded areas and in consultation with appropriate environmental resource specialists.
 Any limitation of public use shall be evaluated periodically to determine the need for continued use restrictions, and the limitation shall be removed at the termination of the recovery period.